jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

   </html>
   ```

   > **Important**: In Okta Sign-In Widget version 7+, Identity Engine is enabled by default.
-If you are using an earlier version than 7, you must explicitly enable Identity Engine features by setting `useInteractionCodeFlow: true` in the `oktaConfig` settings shown above.
-If you are using version 7+ and you want to use Okta Classic Engine rather than Identity Engine, specify `useClassicEngine: true` in `oktaConfig`.
+If you’re using an earlier version than 7, you must explicitly enable Identity Engine features by setting `useInteractionCodeFlow: true` in the `oktaConfig` settings shown earlier.
+If you’re using version 7+ and you want to use Classic Engine rather than Identity Engine, specify `useClassicEngine: true` in `oktaConfig`.

-3. Configure the code in `index.html` with values for your Okta org application integration:
+1. Configure the code in `index.html` with values for your Okta org application integration:

     * **issuer:** `"https://${yourOktaDomain}/oauth2/default"`.
 For example, `"https://example.okta.com/oauth2/default"`
     * **redirectUri:** `"https://${yourAppRedirectUri}"`.
 For example, `"http://localhost:3000"`
     * **clientId:** `"${yourClientId}"`.
 For example, `0oa2am3kk1CraJ8xO1d7`

-4. (Optional) Update the version of the `okta-auth-js` dependency to make use of other authentication features.
+1. (Optional) Update the version of the `okta-auth-js` dependency to enable other authentication features.
 See [Related SDKs](https://github.com/okta/okta-signin-widget#related-sdks).
 The basic authentication feature doesn't require this update.

     ```bash
     npm install @okta/okta-auth-js